 GDP - real growth rate :

-The approximate time for sharing the contract with an employee in Kosovo is only 14 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Kosovo is 14 business days assuming no special requests or changes to our standard employment contract.
+Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 Full-time working hours are 40 hours per week.
 An employee working full-time working hours is entitled to a break of at least 30 minutes, which cannot be taken at the beginning or at the end of working hours.
 An employee working longer than four hours and less than six hours a day is entitled to a daily break of 15 minutes.